NYULibraries/dlts-enm/README.md

 to access the remote Postgres server through an SSH tunnel through the bastion host.

-These environment variables must be set before running any `enm` command, even the ones that do not technically need database access.
+These environment variables must be set before running any `enm` command that requires database access.
 Failure to do so will cause a `panic`.

 Set location of the cache using ENM_CACHE: